aberbegall/novnc-launch-powershell/README.md

 # novnc-launch-powershell
 This repository contains an unofficial launch powershell scripts for novnc + websockify.

-Initially developed as port for Windows platform of the official novnc launch.sh script.

-It can be used for quick demostrations or automation purposes too.
+Initially developed as port for Windows platform of the official novnc launch.sh script, it can be used for quick demostrations or automation purposes too.

 ## Credits
 https://github.com/novnc/